yinghu-math/mle9-yinghu/assignments/week-6-supervised-ML/nb/essay questions_w6.md

 **Interview Readiness:** Explain feature importance for the Random Forest algorithm?
 When examining feature importance, what is Gini impurity or information gain?

 Random Forest is an ensemble of decision trees (with bagging).
 In the decision tree algorithm, at each iteration, the program greedily looks for a feature and a threshold to minimize the Gini impurity of the children nodes.

-So choosing a good selection of features are essential.
+Given a feature, one can look at all nodes that use that feature and compute the weighted average of the reduction of Gini impurity at these nodes.
+This will give a measure of the importance of each feature.

 **Interview Readiness:** SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model, what is it and how does it work?